stephengold/Minie/README.md

 <a name="softbody"/>

-## An Introduction to soft-body physics
+## An introduction to soft-body physics

 While rope, cloth, and foam rubber can be simulated using many small rigid bodies, it is more natural and efficient to treat them as individual bodies